aditya27b/houselighthing/README.md

 6. **Test patterns** one by one
 7. **Customize** durations and enabled patterns
 8. **Save settings** using "Save Settings" button

-### Daily Operation

-**Automatic Mode (Default):**
-- Lights turn on automatically at scheduled time
-- Runs through all enabled patterns in sequence
-- Turns off automatically at end time
-- No manual intervention needed

-**Manual Mode:**
-1. Click "Manual Override" button
-2. Use "Jump to Pattern" to select specific pattern
-3. Or use "All Lights ON/OFF" for simple control
-4. Pattern stays until you change it
-5. Turn off "Manual Override" to return to automatic

-### Party Mode

-For showing off to guests:
-1. Enable "Manual Override"
-2. Keep only favorite high-energy patterns enabled
-3. Use Next/Previous buttons to demonstrate
-4. Jump to specific patterns on request
-5. Use "All Lights ON" for group photos

-### Calm Evening Mode

-For peaceful ambiance:
-1. Disable intense patterns (Lightning, Strobe, Firecracker)
-2. Keep only smooth patterns (Color Breathing, Shimmer, Diya Wave)
-3. Increase durations to 25-30 seconds
-4. Save settings for future use

 ---